 Making a Will provides you with peace of mind, knowing that you have taken steps to ensure your affairs are in order before it is too late.
 Having a legal Will makes the process of dealing with your Estate easier, in what is already a very difficult time for your loved ones.

 What is a Will?

 Briefly, a Will is a legal document that allows you to state what you want to happen with your assets (and care of minor children if applicable) after you die.
 A Will names your executor, who is the person or people (if you choose more than one) that you want to be responsible for looking after your affairs.
 A Will also names your beneficiaries, who are the people you have chosen to share in the assets of your estate.

 Why do I need a Will?

 If you die without a Will, you are said to have died “intestate”.
 If you die intestate the law determines how your assets will be distributed and this may not necessarily reflect your wishes at all.
 If, for example, there are close relatives that you have little or no contact with, then they may receive a share of your estate.
-Alternatively, if there are no close relatives then your Estate may pass to the government.
-There may also be tax implications.
+Alternatively, if there are no relatives then your Estate may pass to the government.

 Even if the formula in the legislation results in your assets being distributed as you would have chosen, the process of finalising your estate will be much more costly and time consuming than if you had a Will.
 A Will can also account for the special circumstances of one or more of your beneficiaries who may have particular needs or vulnerabilities due to their age, health, dire financial or marital circumstances.